Las 5 fotos imperdibles de Chiquis que están revolucionando Instagram

-Chiquis (@chiquis) ha causado un gran éxito en sus redes sociales por las últimas publicaciones que realizó en las últimas horas.
-Los 5 post de historias y fotografías, consiguieron más de 925.395 de interacciones entre sus seguidores.
+Chiquis (@chiquis) causó un gran éxito en sus redes sociales con las últimas publicaciones que realizó en las últimas horas.
+Los 5 posteos de historias y fotografías, sumaron más de 624.461 de interacciones entre sus followers.

 Me suelto el pelo pa ti, solo pa ti..
 “Pa Ti” -COMING SOON! 🎶 #NewMusic #NuevaMusica